 Subscriptions by Product Report ↑ Back to top

-The Subscriptions by Product report provides an overview of the popularity and revenue for your subscription products.
-Specifically, this reports details:
+The Subscriptions by Product report provides an overview of the popularity and revenue for your subscription products and subscription product variations.
+Specifically, this report details:

 - Subscription Counts by Product: Number of subscriptions that include this product as a line item and have a status other than pending or trashed.

 - Average Recurring Line Total by Product: Average line total for this product on each subscription.